 Grandma grew up on the land and created, fixed, collected, utilized and made do with anything and everything around her.
 The modern day labels used today like recycled, up cycled, re hashed, pre loved, homegrown, organic and local was something Grandma and many of her generation did and lived everyday.
 How lucky was I to grow up in this world, where information was passed down, skills shared and people lived simply.

 As a result Soap Making was a shared activity between Granny and I. We spent many sunny days collecting herbs and flowers and creating our own little masterpieces of soapy goodness.

-I re discovered modern Soap Making in July 2016 after heading home and catching up once again with Grandma, who turned 99 in July 2018.
+I re discovered modern Soap Making in July 2016 after heading home and catching up once again with Grandma.

-Grandma still remembers the times we spent picking flowers and prattling away in the garden like a pair of Dickie Birds and my constant questions about everything.
+Grandma still remembers the times we spent picking flowers and prattling away in the garden “like a pair of Dickie Birds” she would say, and my constant questions about everything.